DAVID P. HELMBOLD

 Santa Cruz, CA 95064

 David Helmbold's current research centers around machine learning and computational learning theory.
-In addition, to theoretical work, he has applied learning algorithms to practical problems such as determining when to spin down a disk drive in a portable computer to save power and detecting small objects in images.
+In addition to theoretical work, he has applied learning algorithms to practical problems such as determining when to spin down a disk drive in a portable computer to save power.

 Recent Publications

-David P. Helmbold and Philip M. Long On the Necessity of Irrelevant Variables in ICML 2011.
+David P. Helmbold and Philip M. Long On the Necessity of Irrelevant Variables in ICML 2011 and the long version in JMLR 13 (2012).

 Manfred K. Warmuth, Wouter M. Koolen, and David P. Helmbold Combining Initial Segments of Lists in ALT 2011.